 In recent history, the Massachusetts economy has generally outperformed the U.S., with the state unemployment rate typically below the nation.
 This was especially the case during and the period following the Great Recession.
 The Commonwealth's mix of knowledge-based industries and well-educated workforce led to high levels of labor force participation and low levels of unemployment in the state overall.
 The tightness of the current labor market is reflected in the unemployment rate, which has recently reached historically low levels.
-The October unemployment rate for Massachusetts was 2.8 percent, just above the historic low of 2.7 percent recorded at the end of the tech boom in the summer and fall of 2000 and among the lowest since these data were first collected in 1969.
-The U.S. unemployment rate, which was 3.9 percent in October, reached its nadir in January of 3.4 percent, the lowest level since the end of the 1960s (Figure 13).
+The January 2024 unemployment rate for Massachusetts was 3.0 percent, just above the historic low of 2.7 percent recorded at the end of the tech boom in the summer and fall of 2000 and among the lowest since these data were first collected in 1969.
+The U.S. unemployment rate, which was 3.7 percent in January 2024, reached its nadir of 3.4 percent one year before, the lowest level since the end of the 1960s (Figure 13).